irobot-ros/ros2-performance/performances/benchmark/README.md

 ### Evaluation results

-The following are sample files (trimmed to fit) that have been obtained running Sierra Nevada on a RaspberryPi 3.
+The following are sample files that have been obtained running Sierra Nevada on a RaspberryPi 3.

 **latency_all.txt**: